Department of Communications and Marketing

 We don’t just wait for a call, however.
 When a topic becomes the focus of attention (lack of water, for instance), we call reporters and ask if we can put on a seminar for them, starring lawyers deeply experienced in that area.
 We e-mail reporters often, complimenting them on a story, adding a comment, or sometimes, offering a gentle correction.

 We ask that you also hold reporters accountable for what they write.
 A study done in the wake of plagiarism and other ethical charges against two New York Times reporters showed that many people don’t take the trouble to call or e-mail in corrections because they don’t think reporters care.
 We think they do care.
 Would you please find out how to contact a reporter by e-mail (in Denver, use the first initial with a last name – i.e. email@example.com to contact Howard Pankratz or use the same style to contact anyone else at The Denver Post, including the editor on down).
 Please e-mail or call them when you see a mistake or believe that a story is unfair.
 Pass along a compliment even more quickly.
 Reporters are more careful when someone is watching.
 Please be that someone who watches.

 If you are not comfortable contacting a journalist on your own, don't hesitate to contact us so we can follow up.

-LEGAL LINES is a column sent out twice a month to more than 100 Colorado newspapers.
+LEGAL LINES is a column sent out once a month to more than 100 Colorado newspapers.
 It’s a general interest column that takes practical questions from readers and it runs in newspapers across the state.

 BAR NEWS.
 Bar News is a monthly compilation of news from the Colorado Bar Association, including Sections and Committees, Administration, and Local and Specialty Bar Associations, printed in The Colorado Lawyer.
 Send information and photos about these events and activities to Heather Clark at firstname.lastname@example.org.